GoyalLab/fatemap_multiplet_public/README.md

 - `benchmarking`: scripts to benchmark the tools on barcoded datasets
 - `functional_analysis`: scripts to assess doublets' impact on downstream analysis
 - `atac_analysis`: scripts to assess Amulet performance on barcode singlets
+- `atac_analysis`: scripts to assess Amulet performance on barcode singlets
-# Fatemap Data Structure
+# Data Structure

 The data is deposited at this link.
 It has the following stucture.
 All the `corrected_singlet_pairs` files indicate which singlets are used to simulate doublets in which sample.
-The `singlets.txt` file contains all the singlets for that sample in that dataset.
+The `singlets_all.txt` file contains all the singlets for that sample in that dataset.

 ```bash
 ├── FM01